rust-lang/rust-forge/src/governance/council.md

 In addition to these duties, the Council has additional expectations and constraints, to help determine if the Council is functioning properly:

-- *Delegate work*: The Council should not take on work beyond what this RFC explicitly assigns to it; it must delegate to existing or new teams distinct from the Council.
+- *Delegate work*: The Council should not take on work beyond what this document explicitly assigns to it; it must delegate to existing or new teams distinct from the Council.
 Such teams may include Council representatives, but such membership is not part of the duties of a Council representative.
 - *Ensure the Project runs smoothly in the long term*: The Council should ensure that non-urgent Project management work is prioritized and completed with enough regularity that the Project does not accumulate organizational debt.
 - *Be Accountable*: As the Council wields broad power, the Council and Council representatives must be accountable for their actions.
 They should listen to others' feedback, and actively reflect on whether they continue to meet the duties and expectations of the position they hold.
 - *Be representational*: Council representatives should not only represent the breadth of Project concerns but also the diversity of the Rust community in as many aspects as possible (demographics, technical background, etc).